Why a Shinfield Eastern relief road is being built

 - Conversion of the old M4 overbridge to provide a bus lane and 3m wide footway/cycleway

-Work will take place in multiple locations on the existing highway network with measures likely to include:
+Work took place in multiple locations on the existing highway network with the following measures:

 - Phased traffic management